dyng/ctrlsf.vim/README.md

 ## Use Your Own Map

-CtrlSF provides many maps you can use for quick accessing all features, here I list some most used maps.
+CtrlSF provides many maps which you can use for quick accessing all features, here I will list some most useful ones.

 - `<Plug>CtrlSFPrompt`